 2. Pony Up at Rodeo Houston

 It’s that time of the year, y’all.
-The Houston Livestock Show and Rodeo returns on March 4 with an incredible line-up of concerts, fair food out of your wildest imagination, as well bull-riding, rides, shopping, agricultural events, and much more!
-If you’re on a budget, check out when to go to the Houston Rodeo for free and/or on discount days!
+The Houston Livestock Show and Rodeo returns on March 2 with an incredible line-up of concerts, fair food out of your wildest imagination, as well bull-riding, rides, shopping, agricultural events, and much more!

-Houston’s very own Ren Fair returns for its third year on March 1.
+Houston’s very own Ren Fair returns for its fourth year on February 28 and March 1.
 The two-day festival takes place at Karbach Brewery, featuring over 25 local vendors, live music, D&D, magic, food trucks, and more.
 Celtic groups, aerialist performances, and raffles are also on the docket.

-The 4th annual Moon 2 Mars Festival lifts off this March!
-Located at Space Center Houston, the two-week festival is set to feature a galaxy of fascinating exhibitions, cutting-edge technology as well as food, drinks, and performances including a concert from ’90s alt-rock icons, Third Eye Blind.
+The 5th annual Moon 2 Mars Festival lifts off this March!
+Located at Space Center Houston, the four-day festival is set to feature a galaxy of fascinating exhibitions, cutting-edge technology as well as food, drinks, and performances including a concerts from The Wallflowers and 311.

 Yeah, we love the holidays, but when it comes to food it’s really hard to beat peak crawfish season in the Bayou City.
 If you’re not throwing a crawfish boil of your own, you can get your hands dirty – and belly full – at our 10 favorite crawfish joints in Houston.